KSoft-Si/ksoftapi.sk/examples.md

 This example is using Vixio 2 pre release 2, it will display an embed with a title, the subreddits, votes and the image.

+Thanks to GamingGeek for this example.

+If you wish to submit a example, please open a issue about it and we will consider adding it.